michaelgwelch/loominate.net/_posts/2012-03-19-brainmess-extract-jump-methods.md

 // skip lines
 </pre>

 Why did I remove the `increment` parameter?
-It didn&#8217;t make sense to me.
+It didn't make sense to me.
 The method `FindMatch` should find the the match and determine which way to search.
 So here is the implementation.

 <pre class="brush: csharp; title: ; notranslate" title="">using System;